 Employment Outlook and Salary Information

-Nail technicians held approximately 79,090 jobs in 2014, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
+Nail technicians held approximately 113,600 jobs in 2014, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
 The majority were employed in salons and spas.
-Between 2012 and 2022, manicurists and pedicurists can expect to see job growth of 16%.
+Between 2014 and 2024, manicurists and pedicurists can expect to see a job growth of 10%.
 Two primary factors in this expected rise are the demand for innovative nail services and an increased awareness of grooming practices.
-The median hourly wages for manicurists and pedicurists was $9.43 in May 2014, $19,620 annually.
+The median hourly wage for manicurists and pedicurists was $10.01, or $20,820 annually, as reported in May 2015.

 Continuing Education and Licensure Information

-Nail technicians are required by all states to hold certification.
-Though certification regulations vary by state, most require an individual to complete an accredited training program, possess a high school diploma or GED, be at least 16 years of age and pass a licensing examination.
+Nail technicians are required by all states to hold licenses.
+Though licensing regulations vary by state, most require an individual to complete an accredited training program, possess a high school diploma or GED, be at least 16 years of age and pass a licensing examination.
 The exam always includes a written portion and a practical test or oral exam.
 Those interested in pedicurist careers are not generally required to pursue advanced education.
 However, individuals seeking advancement into roles such as salon management can take business courses.